-In bringing this Report to a conclusion, I think it proper to apprize the Governors and Supporters of the Charity, that the line of practice which it is intended to encourage, is accompanied with difficulties that do not attach to any other; some of which I may be excused for attempting to point out.
+In bringing this report to a conclusion, I think it proper to apprize the governors and supporters of the charity, that the line of practice which it is intended to encourage is accompanied with difficulties that do not attach to any other; some of which I may be excused for attempting to point out.

-In the first place, the morbid changes incident to the organ of hearing are less familiar to the anatomist than many, perhaps I should say most, others.
-Two reasons may be assigned for this: the ear is not only a complicated, and, in great measure, a hidden organ, but it is one that is seldom examined after death.
-Secondly, persons who labour under deafness are less expert at giving an account of their own feelings, when these are distinct from, or fall short of pain; so that the practitioner is thrown almost entirely upon the resources of his own judgment and experience for a clear idea of the nature of the complaint: and this is again dependent on extensive practice, in a peculiar line.
-In the third place, he has to encounter strong prejudices, from various quarters; not the least influential of which are the patients themselves.
+In the first place, The morbid changes incident to the organ of hearing are less familiar to the anatomist than many, perhaps I should say most, others.
+Two reasons may be assigned for this.
+The ear is not only a complicated, and, in great measure, a hidden organ, but it is one that is seldom examined after death.
+Secondly, Persons who labour under deafness are less expert at giving an account of their own feelings, when these are distinct from, or fall short of pain; so that the practitioner is thrown almost entirely upon the resources of his own judgment and experience for a clear idea of the nature of the complaint; and this is again dependent on extensive practice in a peculiar line.
+In the third place, He has to encounter strong prejudices from various quarters; not the least influential of which are the patients themselves.

-The Report, however, speaks intelligibly enough as to the utility and practical benefits of the Institution; and, with regard to himself, the Author would presume to hope, that his diligence and success in the discharge of the duties to which, under the patronage of the Governors, he has been appointed, will hardly be less apparent.
-He sincerely hopes, that each succeeding year will be productive of increasing benefit to the afflicted, and that the Institution will consequently advance increasing claims to support.
+The report, however, speaks intelligibly enough as to the utility and practical benefits of the Institution; and, with regard to himself, the author would presume to hope that his diligence and success in the discharge of the duties to which, under the patronage of the governors, he has been appointed, will hardly be less apparent.
+He sincerely hopes that each succeeding year will be productive of increasing benefit to the afflicted, and that the Institution will consequently advance increasing claims to support.

-Although the Author disclaims all pretension to enthusiasm, he is anxious to be believed in declaring, that nothing will afford him such genuine pleasure as being instrumental in the promotion of your benevolent object.
-As the active and attentive servant of your bounty, he will do his utmost to second the well-meant endeavours of that truly respectable and most benevolent body, who have so liberally supported the establishment from its foundation to its present prosperous state.
+Although the Author disclaims all pretension to enthusiasm, he is anxious to be believed in declaring, that during the residue of his life (which he purposes to devote exclusively to the cultivation of this neglected but important branch of the profession) nothing will afford him such genuine pleasure as being instrumental in the promotion of your benevolent object.
+As the active and attentive servant of your bounty, he will do his utmost to second the well meant endeavours of that truly respectable and most benevolent body who have so liberally supported the establishment from its foundation to its present prosperous state.
 He feels bound, at the same time, to acknowledge, that among its supporters are to be reckoned many eminent members of the medical profession, to whom the warmest acknowledgments are due.
-Their example has had the happiest effect in stimulating and encouraging the liberal and benevolent of other classes, who, from observing the interest taken in the charity by medical men, have had the most satisfactory assurance of the importance of the object, and the validity of the means adopted for its realization.
-Amid the numerous establishments of a corresponding nature in this metropolis, such an one alone seemed wanting to fill up the vast and comprehensive scheme of provision for the relief of the afflicted poor.
+Their example has had the happiest effect in stimulating and encouraging the liberal and benevolent of other classes, who, from observing the interest taken in the charity by medical men, have had the most satisfactory assurance of the importance of the object, and the validity of the means adopted for its realization. the numerous establishments of a corresponding nature in this metropolis, such an one alone seemed wanting to fill up the vast and comprehensive scheme of provision for the relief of the afflicted poor.
 This want has been munificently supplied; and the request in which the supply has been held is alone sufficient to prove how greatly it was needed.